Out of butter while making macaroni and cheese? Don’t be sad, in this article we are sharing some 100% working butter substitute in mac and cheese!

 You can use milk or cream instead to make it more luscious and creamy.
 Although butter has its own amazing flavor, if you want to cut it down, you’re absolutely free to do so.

-In fact, most of the health-conscious and vegan folks cut down butter in order to make their macaroni a bit healthier.
+In fact, most of the health-conscious and vegan folks cut down on butter in order to make their macaroni a bit healthier.

 Moreover, the only cooking involved in making boxed mac and cheese is boiling the pasta.
 Butter is added after the real cooking part is done.
 So, it’s only purpose is to impart a nice flavor and richness to the final dish.

 So, apart from flavoring the macaroni, butter also adds a richness to it.
-This means, if you’re not adding butter, you’re compromising on its richness.
+This means, that if you’re not adding butter, you’re compromising on its richness.
 Hence, you have to find some other fat source to fill that void in your lovely cheesy macaroni.

 What does butter do in mac n cheese ?

-However, in case of homemade mac and cheese, you have to use butter or any other fat source for preparing the base sauce or the roux.
+However, in the case of homemade mac and cheese, you have to use butter or any other fat source for preparing the base sauce or the roux.
 Further, butter also helps in thickening the sauce.

 The basic step for making the roux is adding flour to the heated butter and mixing it together while adding milk.
-Afterwards, cheese and seasoning is added to this mixture to prepare a rich and creamy sauce for the macaroni.
+Afterwards, cheese and seasoning are added to this mixture to prepare a rich and creamy sauce for the macaroni.